SteveBronder/riccaticpp/benchmarks/readme.md

 3. **Stiff problem**

 Stiffness is notoriously difficult to define, but all stiff problems have the common property that explicit solvers do not perform well on them.
 The following equation is stiff because there are two extremely different timescales present in the solution; explicit integrators are forced to follow the faster timescale (take smaller steps), even though this component of the solution is exponentially small.
-Vastly different scales arise in many multi-physics problems, and this example illustrates that `pyriccaticpp` will not perform worse than the implicit methods available in `scipy.solve_ivp` on this category of equations.
+Vastly different scales arise in many multi-physics problems, and this example illustrates that `pyriccaticpp` will not perform worse than the implicit methods available in `scipy.integrate.solve_ivp` on this category of equations.
 We solve

 ```math
        y''(x) \;+\; (x + 21)\,y'(x) \;+\; 21\,x\,y(x) \;=\; 0.